Deltares/iMOD-Documentation/docs/viewer_user_manual.rst

 press the redraw button( |image8|).

-This renders the area visible in the viewer in higher resolution, but removes the invisible parts of the grid(Figure 22).
+This renders the area visible in the viewer in higher resolution, but removes the invisible parts of the grid (Figure 22).
 To restore those, zoom out again and press |image9| again.

 .. image:: screenshots/viewer/image25.png
    :width: 6.25in
    :height: 2.16667in

-Figure 22:Left, an upscaled IDF file.
+Figure 22: Left, an upscaled IDF file.
 Middle: after zooming in on an area of interest.
 Right: after pressing the redraw button to increase resolution.